USCGC Bramble: Museum ship

 After decommissioning, Bramble became a museum ship, docked at the Seaway Terminal, donated to the Port Huron Museum, but closed to the public in 2011 due to lack of funding.
 In August 2012 she was listed on the National Register of Historic Places.
 In January 2013 the ship was purchased by Robert B Klingler of Marine City, Michigan, who created the company USCGC Bramble LLC.
 Some restoration was carried out and the ship continued as a museum, also making occasional short voyages.
 Bramble was used as the basis for the White Portuguese ship featured in Batman v Superman: Dawn of Justice.

 Future expedition and auction

 In December 2018 Bramble was sold to Tom Clarke of Roanoke, Virginia.
 He announced plans to send the vessel to a Mobile, Alabama shipyard in Spring 2019 to prepare her for a voyage from Miami, replicating the circumnavigation of North America in 1957, including traverse of the North West Passage.
 This plan was cancelled as Brambles new owner ran out of funds, and the ship was taken from him to be auctioned off in Mobile, Alabama.
-On December 4, 2019 the Bramble was sold at public auction by the United States Marshals Service for $80,000 to M.A.R.S., Modern American Recycling Services, Inc.
+On 4 December 2019 the Bramble was sold at public auction by the United States Marshals Service for $80,000 to M.A.R.S., Modern American Recycling Services, Inc. The Bramble was scrapped in Mobile, Alabama in 2023.
+The ship was removed from the National Register of Historic Places in 2024.